Muukid/muCOSA/README.md

 * `muPixelFormat* pixel_format` - the pixel format for the window's surface.
 If the value of this member is equal to 0, no pixel format is specified, and a default compatible one is chosen.
 If the pixel format is specified, muCOSA attempts to choose it, and if unsupported, muCOSA will throw a non-fatal error and default on a compatible pixel format.

+* `muWindowCallbacks* callbacks` - the [callback functions](#window-callbacks) for various attributes of the window.
+If this member is equal to 0, no callbacks are specified.
+If this member is not equal to 0, it should be a valid pointer to a `muWindowCallbacks` struct specifying callbacks for the window.

 > Due to restrictions on certain operating systems, the minimum width that will work on all operating systems is 120 pixels, and the minimum height that will surely work is 1 pixel.
 Additionally, negative coordiantes may not function properly for a given window in regards to setting them to that value, and should not be relied upon for functionality.

 ## Window creation and destruction